-What Is Queue Management?
+What is Queue Management?

 Long queues often mean that the demand for a service has surpassed its supply.
 For instance, if the queue is in a hospital, then the supply of doctors is less than the number of patients that require medical attention.
-Queue management technology provides businesses with the tools to regularly monitor rate arrival, number of customers waiting, shorten wait times, and provide customers with significantly improved experiences.
+Online queue management technology provides businesses with the tools to regularly monitor rate arrival, number of customers waiting, shorten wait times, and provide customers with significantly improved experiences.

 There are 4 main types of queues:

 - Structured queues: they are orderly, and people stand in a predictable position.
 These types of queues are most common in airport security and supermarket checkouts.

 - Unstructured queues: they’re usually unpredictable, and people stand in different directions and positions.

 - Mobile queue: this is where people queue using their mobile phones by booking appointments through an online queue management app and only physically checking in at the service center when they are due to be served.

 - Kiosk-based queues: this is where customers fill in their details in a self-serving kiosk and why they have visited the business.
 These queues are common in medical facilities and banks.